Vermont Laws on Service Dogs and Emotional Support Animals

 • restaurants and other places that serve food and drink

-• any place of public gathering
+• any place of public gathering, exhibition, or entertainment

-• social service centers, like senior centers, homeless shelters, and food banks.
+• social service centers, like senior centers and homeless shelters.

-The ADA allows a public accommodation to exclude your service animal if it poses a direct threat to health and safety (or example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out).
-Your animal may also be excluded if it is not housebroken, or if it is out of control and you are unable or unwilling to effectively control it.
-You are still entitled to enter the public accommodation even if your service animal is not allowed in.
+The ADA allows a public accommodation to exclude your service animal if it poses a direct threat to health and safety.
+For example, a facility can kick your dog out if it's aggressively barking and snapping at other customers.
+Your animal can also be excluded if it isn't housebroken, or if it is out of control and you're unable or unwilling to effectively control it.
+(28 CFR § 35.136(b).)

-Service Animals in Vermont Housing
+Service Animals and ESAs in Vermont Housing

 Boost Your Chance of Being Approved